How far can I extend?

 - Your extension must take less than 50% of your garden.

-- Your extension must be single storey to go under PD and cannot exceed 4m high.
+- Your extension must be a single storey extension to go under PD and cannot exceed 4m high.

 - Front extensions cannot go under PD.